-(Matthew 5:44) But I say unto you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you;
+(Matthew 5:44) "But I say to you, love your enemies and pray for those who persecute you,

 God the Father and His Son, Jesus, love their enemies.
 Jesus did not ask His followers to do anything that He did not do himself (or would not do himself).
 Jesus came into the world to save His enemies.
 "At the right time Christ died for the ungodly" (Romans 5:6).
 "But God proves his love for us in that while we still were sinners Christ died for us" (Romans 5:8).
 Jesus wants His followers to help His enemies and their enemies to become godly people by praying for them and trying to be friendly with them when wise and possible.
 Remember, Jesus also taught, "Do not give what is holy to dogs; and do not throw your pearls before swine, or they will trample them under foot and turn and maul you" (Matthew 7:6).
 Some may be so violent or untrustworthy that as an expression of our love we may not be able to do anything more than pray for them to come to saving faith in Jesus Christ, but that is far better than praying down a curse upon their heads.